portoio/PWiT/content/profiles/margarida-ruela.md

 I do not recall the exact words, but it was something along these lines:

 Do not be afraid to make mistakes, because you certainly will, more than once, no matter how old or knowledgeable you are.
-You grow from the mistakes you make, learn from your them and move on, there is no point on dwelling too much on them.
+You grow from the mistakes you make, learn from them and move on, there is no point on dwelling too much on them.

 \_

 **What apps/software/tools can’t you live without?**

-Gmail, google docs, google calendar, SQL software, python and, of course, Feedzai’s own software, Pulse :)
+Gmail, google docs, google calendar, SQL, python and, of course, Feedzai’s own software, Pulse :)

 \_